mourtzakiiwanna/key-value-database/README.md

   $ EXIT
 ```
 The supported query commands are : GET, DELETE, QUERY, COMPUTE (addition, subtraction, division, multiplication, power, trigonometric/logarithmic functions for up to 3 variables which are queries). </br> </br>
-The "EXIT" query is used to exit the kvBroker.
+The "EXIT" command is used to exit the kvClient.